 This recipe is kind of a combination between the two — sweet and savory.
-This would make the perfect Thanksgiving dinner side dish or for those nights when you just want to go vegetarian.
+This would make the perfect Thanksgiving dinner side dish for those nights when you just want to go vegetarian.

 How to Make Maple Cinnamon Acorn Squash

-Last year when I got the Super Simple recipe book from Half Baked Harvest, we made this dish and it was literally the best thing I have ever put in my mouth.
-The sweetness from the maple and the savory from the other spices make this the perfect dish.
+Last year when I got the Super Simple recipe book from Half Baked Harvest, we made this dish and it was the best thing I have ever put in my mouth.
+The sweetness from the maple and the savory from the other spices make this the perfect side dish.

 Make sure to leave the rind on.
-When it is done cooking, the rinds are so thin that you can totally eat them with your squash.
+When it is done cooking, the rinds are so thin that you can eat them with your squash.
 I do.
 But if you do not like that, simply eat around the rind until you are finished.

 Looking for More Delicious Side Dish Recipes?
 Check this out